jasminas6389/sep10-freedom-project/blog/entry03.md

 While I was thinking about future technologies I was thinking about how it can be a useful tool and make your life easier.
 My Freedom Project topic is Medical Practice.
 I first thought about the problems that people experience in medical practice today such as long wait times, slow emergency response.
 Or not being able to go to the doctors when they are sick due to there conditions,  and difficulty getting accurate information.
 Then I thought to myself what kinds of tools don’t exist yet but could exist in the future to make healthcare faster, safer, and easier.
 So first I looked at the existing technologies I researched in Part A, like telemedicine apps and medical devices, and imagined how they could be improved or transformed into something more advanced.
 I was searching up robotics, biometrics, and brain-machine interfaces, which helped me come up with ideas such as robotic surgery, finger-scanning medical records, mind-reading diagnostic machines, and even teleportation for emergencies.

 ### My future technologies
 Robotic surgery for greater precision, 3D printing for Custom Implants and Organs, Finger scanning Medical Records, Mind machine, and Teleportation for Emergency Transport.
+Robotic surgery is used to make smaller cuts, quicker recovery, and fewer problems for patients.
+It can also perform complicated surgery needed when you need to have stable hands and perform quickly.

 ### Sources: